flash62au/EngineDriver_Home/docs/operation/interface.rst

 Speed indicator
 ''''''''''''''''''''''''''''''''

-   The *Speed Indicator* or *Speed* area of each throttle of the *Throttle Screen* indicates the throttle amount/setting (rather than the actual speed of the locos controlled by the the throttle).
+   The *Speed Indicator* or *Speed* area of each throttle of the |T-S| indicates the throttle amount/setting (rather than the actual speed of the locos controlled by the the throttle).

    Depending on the `Speed Units Preference <../configuration/preferences.html#speed-units>`_ the upper value show will be different: